-I'm introducing a new offbeat feature here on the website — Mailbag!
 I get so many great emails from readers and someone of them are just meant to be shared with the world.
-In this first installment of Mailbag, we hear from Siouxzi, who had a nightmare dress shopping experience
+Today, I wanted to share this email from Siouxzi, who had a nightmare dress shopping experience

 I wanted to say thanks I bought your book when we first got engaged.
 I really appreciated the anecdotes and advice.
 I thought I'd share what I'm going through right now with you.